AbhishekKumarRoy/Project-Advertisement/README.md

 - cost - Amount spent to show ad
 - conversions - Number of transactions received
 - revenue: revenue generated from the ad
-- Our goal is to predict the revenue from Test data with a low RMSE score.

 ## Summary
 Programming Language - Python (Pandas, Numpy, Matplotlib, Seaborn, Sklearn)